bedigambar/QuillKeys/README.md

 4. **View Results**: Get detailed statistics after completing the test
 5. **Try Again**: Challenge yourself with different passages from various authors

-## 🎨 Design Philosophy

-QuillKeys embraces minimalism and clarity.
-The interface is designed to fade into the background, letting the words—and your typing—take center stage.
-The dark mode provides a contemplative atmosphere, while the light mode offers bright clarity.

 ## 🤝 Contributing

 Contributions are welcome!
 Whether it's: